-In order to estimate these LLRs, we propose a joint decoder based on a Transformer architecture adapted to multi-receiver OFDM signals.
-The core idea is to first process each AP received time–frequency grid independently with a shared self-attention encoder to extract local features, and then to fuse these features across all APs using a dedicated cross-attention mechanism.
+In order to estimate these LLRs, we propose a joint decoder based on a cross-attention Transformer architecture adapted to multi-receiver OFDM signals.
+The core idea is to first process the received time-frequency (TF) grid from each AP independently with a shared self-attention encoder to extract local features, and then to fuse these features across all APs using a dedicated cross-attention mechanism.
 This fusion is performed at the granularity of individual REs, allowing the model to adaptively weight each AP signal for each specific time–frequency bin while maintaining a lightweight and computationally efficient architecture.

-\subsection{Network Architecture}
+\subsection{Network architecture}

-The overall architecture, depicted in Fig.~\ref{fig:Transformer-arch}, consists of three main stages: \begin{enumerate} \item \textbf{Per-AP Shared Encoder:} A Transformer encoder with self-attention, shared across all $N_R$ APs, processes the full Time-Frequency (TF) grid of each receiver independently.
-It learns to extract a latent representation for each RE, capturing local and global dependencies within that grid. \item \textbf{Token-wise Cross-Attention Fusion:} For each TF position $(f,t)$, a cross-attention module fuses the $N_R$ latent representations produced by the encoders.
-This module learns to dynamically combine information from all APs, effectively up-weighting reliable signals and down-weighting noisy or faded ones. \item \textbf{Prediction Head:} A simple Multi-Layer Perceptron (MLP) maps the fused representation of each RE to the corresponding bit-level LLRs. \end{enumerate} This design enables scalability with the number of APs and robustness to link failures, as the shared encoder parameters remain constant regardless of $N_R$, and the fusion mechanism can learn to ignore missing or corrupted inputs.
+The overall architecture, depicted in Fig.~\ref{fig:Transformer-arch}, consists of three main stages: \begin{enumerate} \item \textbf{Per-AP shared encoder:} A Transformer encoder with self-attention, shared across all $N_R$ APs, processes the TF grid of each receiver independently.
+It learns to extract a latent representation for each RE, capturing local and global dependencies. \item \textbf{Token-wise cross-attention fusion:} For each TF position $(f,t)$, a cross-attention module fuses the $N_R$ latent representations produced by the encoders.
+This module learns to dynamically combine information from all APs, effectively up-weighting reliable signals and down-weighting noisy or faded ones. \item \textbf{Prediction head:} A simple Multi-Layer Perceptron (MLP) maps the fused representation of each RE to the corresponding bit-level LLRs. \end{enumerate} This design enables scalability with $N_R$ and robustness to link failures, as the shared encoder parameters remain constant regardless of $N_R$, and the fusion mechanism can learn to ignore missing or corrupted inputs.

-\subsection{Per-AP Shared Encoder with Self-Attention}
+\subsection{Per-AP shared encoder with self-attention}

 For each AP $r$, the received complex grid $\mathbf{Y}^{(r)} \in \mathbb{C}^{N_c \times N_s}$ is first transformed into a sequence of input tokens, yielding a total of $N_{token} = N_c\times N_s$ tokens.
 For each RE at subcarrier $f$ and symbol $t$, we form a vector containing the real and imaginary parts of the received symbol and the estimated noise variance at that AP: